Venerance/SnakeGameUsingSFML/README.md

-# SnakeGame
+# SnakeGameAgain

-A little C++ project, the classic [snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) game.
-Mostly as an exploration of C++ fundamentals, object oriented design, working with external libraries, and making games.
-Written in the C++17 standard, using SFML 3.0.0, in Visual Studio, for 64-bit Windows systems.
+A little C++ side-project, the classic [snake](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) game.
+Mostly as an exploration of C++ fundamentals, object oriented design, and working with external libraries.
+Written in the C++17 standard, using SFML 3.0.0, using Visual Studio.

-To run the game, download the zip file [here](https://github.com/Venerance/SnakeGameUsingSFML/releases/download/v1.0/SnakeGame.zip), extract it, run *Snek.exe* and enjoy.

 Any additional suggestions, feedback and critique regarding the program and the overall design is appreciated.